 Our ImpactAbout Us

-For over 28 years, the Cancer Assistance Program has been helping cancer patients in Hamilton and the surrounding regions get the help they need, when they really need it.
+For over three decades, the Cancer Assistance Program has been dedicated to supporting cancer patients in Hamilton and its neighbouring regions during their time of need.

-- 1,477 doorstep deliveries of food, personal care items and/or small home safety equipment.
+- Facilitating 2,029 doorstep deliveries of food, personal care items, and small home safety equipment

 The demand for home safety equipment has particularly surged due to supply chain challenges and the early release of cancer patients from hospitals amid the pandemic.
 In 2023, our provision of over 1,500 pieces of equipment, including the top seven items fitted and loaned, saved families almost $507,000.